GET ACTIVE

 The prevention

-Along with the surveys, we conduct a program called prevention, which prevents conflicts between groups and promotes a positive school climate.
-This will be accomplished by inviting a few students that participate in the project to participate in a total of 10 sessions
+Along with the surveys, we conduct a program called a prevention, which prevents conflicts between groups and promotes a positive school climate.
+This will be accomplished by inviting a few students that participate in the project to participate in a few project sessions.

 During these sessions, students share what problems they have at school and what changes they’d like to see.
 After that, we plan and implement school-wide activities.
 Be creative!